Doina (Eminescu): In Greater Romania

 During the early stages of World War I, Romania maintained neutrality, while Transylvanian and Bukovinan Romanians were called upon to serve under arms in Austria-Hungary.
 At this stage, Doina could be recited in Transylvania.
 In June 1916, it was put to music for a theatrical performance by the Union of Romanian Women in Brașov.
 Two months after, the Romanian Kingdom entered World War I as an Entente country; the alliance favored the Russian Empire over Austria-Hungary, and the cause of Transylvania over that of Bessarabia.
 During the subsequent campaigns.
 La arme was a soldiers' anthem, used for instance during Nerva I. Paul's charge on German positions (October 1916), while Doina was sung by the Lăutar Cristache Ciolac as a "pitiful song of ancient woes".
 Driven into a war of attrition, Romania contemplated defeat in early 1918.
-Writing at the time in Chemarea, the Jewish critic Benjamin Fondane reminded Iorga and other nationalists of the anti-Russian content of Doina, which, he argued, had been proven right.
+Writing at the time in Chemarea, Benjamin Fondane reminded Iorga and other nationalists of the anti-Russian content of Doina, which, he argued, had been proven right.

 The following months and years saw the creation and consolidation of Greater Romania, beginning with the union of Bessarabia with Romania.
 The culmination of the process was a "Great Union" (December 1, 1918), during which Romanians from Transylvania and satellite regions expressed their wish to join the country.
 Though invoked on the day, the slogan "From the Dniester to the Tisza" caused some controversy, as delegates from Northern Maramureș found that it excluded their homeland.
 The matter was addressed by a Transylvanian delegate, Ștefan Cicio Pop, who endorsed the new slogan: Trăiască România Mare de la Nistru și până dincolo de Tisa! ("Long live Greater Romania from the Dniester to the Tisza and beyond!").
-The original slogan, meanwhile, was taken up by the Socialist Party of Romania, which established itself on December 11, 1918 as the "singular socialist party in all lands from the Dniester to the Tisza."
+The original slogan, meanwhile, was taken up by the Socialist Party of Romania, which established itself on December 11, 1918, as the "singular socialist party in all lands from the Dniester to the Tisza."

+As noted in 1992 by journalist Ion D. Goia, the "natural frontiers" defined by Eminescu were not superimposed with those of the resulting Greater Romanian state, as this was no longer feasible: Regency Hungary "naturally" kept control of many territories on the left bank of the Tisza, since these were densely Hungarian; "one renounced the advantages of a natural frontier in favor of an ethnic one."
+Meanwhile, many Romanian-inhabited areas on the left bank of the Dniester, and immediately east of Bessarabia, were stranded in the Soviet Union.
+This zone later became known as "Transnistria", and is seen by Goia as "ancestral Romanian land".
 In interwar Bessarabia, Doina continued to have an especially strong presence as a political symbol and poetic model, while La arme was quoted as an opening text by the literary review Viața Basarabiei.
 Doina was also a major of influence on the anti-Russian poetry published at the time by Ion Buzdugan.
 In contrast, the left-wing Emilian Bucov parodied the poem, revising its central message: